KDE/stopmotion/README.md

 ================

 Stopmotion is a program to create stop motion animations.
-See <http://linuxstopmotion.org> for more info.
+See <https://invent.kde.org/multimedia/stopmotion> and <http://linuxstopmotion.org> for more info.

 INSTALLATION